sassoftware/saspy/saspy/doc/source/install.rst

     To support other Notebooks display methods, different display interface have to be added to saspy.
     If you want to run saspy in Zeppelin, set this in your configuration definition: 'display' : 'zeppelin',

+m5dsbug -
+    This is a new key, as of version 3.1.9, to address a bug in the data step in the M5 maintenance release.
+    This bug affects the code generated in the sasdata2dataframe method of this access method.
+It's only is a problem if connected to SAS 9.4M5 and if the data set has multi-byte data.
+Setting this key to True will cause different code to be generated to work around this problem.
+See the description of V3.1.9 here for more info: https://github.com/sassoftware/saspy/releases/tag/v3.1.9

 .. code-block:: ipython3

     default  = {'saspath': '/opt/sasinside/SASHome/SASFoundation/9.4/bin/sas_u8',